AlexProgrammerDE/PistonMOTD/src/site/markdown/api.md

 ### How to set up

-PistonMOTD uses jitpack as the host for the api dependency: https://jitpack.io/#AlexProgrammerDE/PistonMOTD/
+PistonMOTD uses jitpack as the host for the API dependency hosting: [Click here!](https://jitpack.io/#AlexProgrammerDE/PistonMOTD/)

 #### Maven
 Repository: